pesalerno/Pseudacris-island-genomics/README.md

 	cat *.fasta > seqcombined.fasta

 The duplicated files are sorted into a separate folder before merging, just to keep track of what's being merged.
 Then the post-merged files are sorted back into the general directory containing all sequences.
-Total number of files before merging duplicates from different ***Xanthusia*** library preps was 187, and after merging duplicate individuals we now have 142 files for denovo_map input.
+Total number of files before merging duplicates from different ***Xantusia*** library preps was 187, and after merging duplicate individuals we now have 142 files for denovo_map input.
 Total number of files before merging duplicates from different ***Pseudacris*** library preps was 180, and after merging duplicate individuals we now have 132 files for denovo_map input.

 ------------------------------------